LAG Baden-Württemberg - Sa 11/18

-The plaintiff was employed by an international group as head of the “Legal Mergers & Acquisitions” within the legal department.
-A longstanding labour dispute began.
-The plaintiff was assigned in various positions into a lower hierarchy and wage level as a result of an ineffective termination of the employment contract.
+The plaintiff was employed by an international group as head of the “Legal Mergers & Acquisitions”.
+A longstanding labour dispute began between the plaintiff and his employer.
+As a result, the plaintiff was assigned to various positions having a lower hierarchy and lower wage level.
 During the conflict, the plaintiff received several warnings from its employer for improperly fulfilling his work and was finally dismissed.

-However, what is important about this proceeding is that the plaintiff requests information according to Art.
-15 GDPR.
-The right to information relates, among other things, to any correspondence about the plaintiff in parallel with the personnel file, and the inclusion of the plaintiff in internal 'negative lists'.
+In the context of this dispute, the plaintiff requested access to personal data under Article 15 GDPR.
+The right to access relates, among other things, to any correspondence about the plaintiff in parallel with the personnel file, and the inclusion of the plaintiff in internal 'negative lists'.
 This is of importance because a Business Practices Office (BPO) proceeding against the plaintiff was initiated in 2014 - it equals a whistle blower system.
 In an email from the head of HR to the plaintiff on March 8, 2017, the plaintiff was informed that a compliance check was planned for all (job) appointments in the legal area, which would also check whether a BPO Proceedings result in a violation of the rules.
-However, the first instance rejected the right of the plaintiff to claim information about the personal performance and the behavioral data processed by the employer, which was not stored in the personnel file.
+However, the first instance rejected the right of the plaintiff to claim information about the personal performance and the behavioural data processed by the employer, which was not stored in the personnel file.
 The employer refused to communicate this information because of third-parties interests, namely business secrets.

 Holding[edit | edit source]